Toms (cartoonist)

-V. T. Thomas (6 June 1929 – 27 April 2016), also known as Toms, was a cartoonist from Kerala, India who created the cartoon characters Boban and Molly.
+Vaadakkal Thoppil Thomas (6 June 1929 – 27 April 2016), popularly known as Toms, was an Indian cartoonist from the state of Kerala, who created the cartoon characters Boban and Molly.

 Early life and career

-Toms was born to Vaadakkal Thoppil Kunjuthomman Kunjithomman and Sicily Thomas on 6 June 1929 in Kuttanad of Alappuzha district.
-He completed his graduation from SB College, Changanassery.
+Toms was born to Vaadakkal Thoppil Kunjuthomman Kunjithomman and Sicily Thomas on 6 June 1929 in Kuttanad.
+He completed his graduation from St. Berchmans College, Changanassery.
 Later he joined the army as an electrician and left the job soon.
 He then devoted his career completely to drawing cartoons.
 His elder brother Peter Thomas was his inspiration behind drawings.
 Peter was a cartoonist at Shankar's Weekly at that time.
 Toms started his career in 1950 through Sathyadeepam, a Catholic weekly and Kerala Kaumudi.
 He then joined Malayala Manorama in 1955.

 Boban and Molly

 Toms created the Malayalam cartoon characters Boban and Molly, the brother sister duos accompanied by a tiny puppy based on two real life persons of the same name.
 They were two children from his neighborhood and he discovered them in his 30s.
 Boban and Molly (ബോബനും മോളിയും) first appeared in the cartoon column of Sathyadeepam.
 Later the characters became more popular through Malayala Manorama.
 They were first published in 1957.

 He resigned from Manorama in 1987 and started Toms Publications.